Voltas Vs Daikin AC– Side by Side Comparison

 Voltas 2 Ton 3 Star Inverter Split AC Vectra Elite

-The Voltas 2 Ton 3 Star Inverter Split AC (Vectra Elite) didn’t do as well, with 110% maximum cooling capacity from its 6600 Watts rating.
-While the Voltas has manual vertical and horizontal air flow adjustment — good for rooms with less occupancy — it doesn’t have the Daikin’s auto-convertible feature.
+The Voltas 2 Ton 3 Star Inverter Split AC (Vectra Elite) did nearly similar as well, with 110% maximum cooling capacity from its 6600 Watts rating.
+While the Voltas has manual vertical and horizontal air flow adjustment — good for rooms with less occupancy — it has auto-convertible feature, similar to Daikin.

 Price comparison shows a big gap — the Daikin is priced around ₹64,000 and the Voltas is around ₹42,000, a difference of ₹22,000 which you should consider along with the performance.